LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

 Like in the image above, when you define a condition (in a rule) in a question interaction, you specify how you want to match the user's input.
 You can select from the following methods:

-* **Response Intent**: This triggers the Next Step action when the [intent](intent-builder-intents.html) that you select is sent to it by the NLU engine.
+* **Response Intent**: This triggers the Next Step action when the user input matches the selected [intent](intent-builder-intents.html).
 Make sure to connect your domain and populate it with intents, so they'll be available for conditions.
+For an example of usage, see [here](conversation-builder-best-practices-reusable-components.html#create-reusable-yes-and-no-intents).
 * **Regular Expression**: This triggers the Next Step action when the user input matches the RegEx that you specify.
 All standard [Regex rules](http://www.regexlib.com) apply.
 * **Pattern**: This triggers the Next Step action when the user input matches the pattern that you specify.
 See [here](conversation-builder-interactions-interaction-basics.html#specify-patterns-in-interactions) for more information on pattern matching.
 * **Exact Value**: This triggers the Next Step action when the user input matches an exact value that you specify.
 This is useful for questions where you present the user a set of predefined answers, such as multiple choice questions, since you can anticipate the user's answer precisely.